-The 2019 NRL Premiership is now fully underway, and there’s still plenty of time to make sure you don’t miss the action in what promises to be an exciting season!
+The 2020 NRL Premiership kicks off on the 12th of March, and there’s still plenty of time to make sure you don’t miss the action in what promises to be an exciting season!
 But what’s the best way to keep up?

 These days it’s all about availability.
 Sure, you can watch the game at the pub, or visit a mate who has the game playing at his place.
 But what about when your schedule doesn’t allow for this?

 NRL Live Pass vs Foxtel Now

 Luckily, there are other ways that you can access your favourite sport anytime.
 Laptops, smartphones, tablets and game consoles let you access live games almost anywhere – on the road, in your room or even at work (just make sure it’s okay with the boss first).

 Of course, it still depends on what package you have, and whether that package is available on your chosen device.
 So let’s review two of the top contenders for Mobile and Internet access: the NRL Live Pass and Foxtel Now Live Streaming.